Track-Based Triggers for Exotic Signatures: Comparison of tracking parameters

 \section{Comparison of tracking parameters}

-The effect of varying primary tracking parameters is compared between different models in the following sections.
-The minimum \pt threshold is relevant to some extent for all models, primarily affecting SUEP, Higg portals, and the stau decay products.
-Maximum reconstructed \dz affects only the models with displaced tracks.
+The effect of varying primary tracking parameters is compared across BSM models and signatures in the following sections.
+The minimum \pt threshold is relevant to some extent for all models, primarily affecting SUEPs and the Higgs portal model.
+Maximum reconstructed \dz affects only models with displaced tracks.
 The final factor considered is the detector layout, as studied through the HSCP model.